2/12/2020

 Jimmy Bular

-Okay and then on the MI business obviously your overall margins have been very strong and same with the business that you go for peers as well and a lot of that's just the strong results on the legacy block.
-But if you look at new business ROEs are those in the sort of double digit range or is it more sort of a single digit ROE type business in terms of new sales?
-And I realize it'll take a while for your overall shift towards new business ROE.
+Okay.
+And then on the MI business, obviously your overall margins have been very strong, and the same goes for peers as well.
+And a lot of that's just the strong results on the legacy block.
+But if you look at new business ROEs, are those in the sort of double-digit range, or is it more sort of a single-digit ROE type business in terms of new sales?
+And I realize it will take a while for your overall business to shift towards new business ROEs.

 speaker

-I almost choked up now we're solidly well in the double digit return still in the market.
+I almost choked up.
+Now, we're solidly well in the double-digit return still in the market.
 It's still very good quality.
-I would even argue that the risk of the later last half of the year actually improved somewhat for the industry not only for us and I think that had to do with Sandy and Freddie sort of you know putting a bit more constraints on the risk layering in the business.
-So no still very very healthy returns very healthy.
-And
+I would even argue that the risk of the later last half of the year actually improved somewhat for the industry, not only for us.
+And I think that had to do with Fannie and Freddie sort of, you know, putting a bit more constraints on the risk layering in the business.
+So, no, still very, very healthy returns.
+Very healthy.

 speaker